 “Seriously,” she says, “it’s pizza.”
 People, she tells us, have started to eat, so we follow her to the cafeteria.
 The tables have been set with tea lights and rose petals.

 And there, on the first serving table, are about fifty pizza boxes.
-But, happily, further down, are the chafing dishes you would expect to see.
-When she says people what she really means are children, a stray teenager in school clothes, but there are a few other adults, enough to form a short queue.
-By virtue of our outsider status we, I hope, can be forgiven being slightly too eager to rush to the buffet, like children, not quite clued in, happy just to be at a party.
+When she says people what she really means is children.
+Happily, further down, are the chafing dishes you would expect to see, and a few other adults, enough to form a short queue.
+By virtue of our outsider status we, I hope, can be forgiven being slightly too eager to rush to the buffet, like non-pizza-eating children, not quite clued in, happy just to be at a party.

 And what, I wonder, would the cultural festival of the Wertises entail?
 There would be a slice of real pizza, a bag of zeppoli, things that don’t travel on airplanes and things that exist in another time.
 It’s not a dance my daughters will do or a belief others would be invited to share.
 It’s mismatched earrings, a long walk with no conversation, a whisper, marginalia, a Bollywood-style mashup of obscure cultural references, but with no discernible plot, the shadow of an old sign of a defunct business painted on a brick wall, faded by decades of sun, photographed by a hipster, then it’s gone, over.